galvez-mcj/galvez-mcj/README.md

 - ⚡ Fun fact: ...
 -->

-#### 🔍️ I'm currently familiarizing myself with the operations of the bank and its IT environment.
+#### 🔍️ I'm still learning the operations of the bank and its IT environment to provide better recommendations.

 #### :white_check_mark: I'm a graduate of BS Computer Science from the University of the Philippines Manila.